 So, back to the original point — what role is plastic playing in all of this?

 How Plastic Impacts the Marine Ecosystem

 Plastic debris is a pervasive problem throughout the world’s oceans and the blame sits squarely on our shoulders.
-The estimated 270,000 tons of plastic floating on the surface of the ocean is thought to be responsible for a whopping 700 different marine species who are threatened by its presence, as that plastic plays a role in rising rates of species extinction.
+The estimated 270,000 tons of plastic floating on the surface of the ocean is thought to be responsible for a whopping 700 different marine species that are threatened by its presence, as plastic plays a role in rising rates of species extinction.

 But it’s not just the large collections of plastics that kill whales and fish and cause seabirds like the albatross to starve to death that are the problem; plastic never fully biodegrades.
 Instead, plastics photodegrade — that is, they break down under UV light into smaller and smaller pieces to the microscopic level.
 As they do, any toxic additives they contain, including flame retardants, antimicrobials, and plasticizers, will be released into the marine environment.
 These tiny pieces break down no further and persist unseen in the deeper layers of the marine environment indefinitely.